andrey-lysikov/System-Spinner/README.md

 - Custom OSD for MacOs Tahoe for volume and brightness control
 - Custom choice for adjustments (more accurate volume and brightness control)
 - Top CPU/MEM process in popup window
-- Memory statistics performance
+- Memory statistics with swap
-- Network utilisation and ip address
+- Network utilisation and extrnal ip address (use checkip.dyndns.org, you can turn off showing external ip)
 - CMS Information for Cpu Temp and Fan
 - Full MacOS 26 Tahoe Liquid Glass support
 - Spinner overlay effects